-The headline change for 2021 is of course the update to the new Shimano EP8 motor.
+The headline change for 2021 is the update to the new Shimano EP8 motor.
 Compared to the now-superseded E8000 drive unit, the EP8 motor is more powerful (85 Nm vs 70 Nm), while also coming in 300g lighter.
 According to Shimano, there’s less drag and it’s supposedly quieter by two whole decibels.
-Get the full rundown of all the updates in our Shimano EP8 tech feature.
+Get the full rundown of all the updates in our separate Shimano EP8 review.

 While the new magnesium motor housing is slightly smaller in its overall volume compared to the E8000 drive unit, the mounting points have miraculously stayed the same.
 And that’s allowed Merida, and other brands, to incorporate the EP8 system into their existing frame designs.
 In the case of the eOne-Sixty, there is a touch more clearance between the top of the EP8 drive unit and the frame.
 Rather than leaving this bare, moto foam is used to fill the gap and provide additional weather sealing.

-Along with the new motor, the eOne-Sixty has also bolstered its fuel capacity, with most models featuring the latest 630Wh internal battery pack.
-Unfortunately due to size constraints though, the XS frames stick to the old 504Wh battery.
+Along with the new motor, the eOne-Sixty has also bolstered its fuel capacity, with most models now featuring the latest 630Wh internal battery pack.
+Unfortunately due to size constraints though, the XS frames stick with the old 504Wh battery.

 Hidden beneath a thick rubberised downtube protector, the battery can be released from the frame via a 4mm hex key.
 Conveniently, Merida has integrated a 4 & 6mm hex tool into the rear thru-axle lever.
 This means you can charge the battery separately, or while it’s in the downtube via a charge port located below the bottle cage.

 For 2021, Merida has also upgraded the eOne-Sixty with tougher tyres.
-Instead of the EXO/EXO+ tyres from last year, most models now feature Maxxis DoubleDown casings front and rear.
-A welcome improvement for an e-MTB as capable as this.
-Further improving the bike’s descending credentials, the top two models also move to the burly Fox 38 fork, which visually at least, is a great match.
+So instead of the EXO/EXO+ tyres from last year, most models now feature Maxxis DoubleDown casings front and rear.
+A welcome improvement for an e-MTB as capable as this, particularly when combined with aggressive tread patterns and sticky rubber.

 With the bigger fork, DoubleDown tyres and 630Wh battery, you won’t need to be a detective to work out that the eOne-Sixty will have gained a little extra girth.